jekyll-octopod/jekyll-octopod.github.io.source/pages/09-post_structure.md

 title: Episode 0
 subtitle: Getting Started Is Never Easy
 summary: Otherwise the summary is the first paragraph of the show notes
-episode-cover: "/img/episode-cover0.jpg' # This can be used to provide episode-specific images
+### episode_cover: This can be used to provide episode-specific images, optional
+episode-cover: "/img/episode-cover0.jpg"
-datum: March 22nd 2016 # this is no longer necessary, but in de or en installations, it is still respected
+# datum: this is no longer necessary, but in de or en installations, it is still respected
+datum: March 22nd 2016
 layout: post
 author: Arne and Stefan
 explicit: 'no'
-duration: "0:03:13"
+duration: '0:03:13' # 'hh:mm:ss'
 audio:
   mp3: episode0.mp3
   ogg: episode0.ogg